Skip to content

 Options:

--d, --disk=<disk> Image to process [$ACX_DISK_NAME].
+-d, --disk=<disks> Image to process [$ACX_DISK_NAME].

 -f, --force Overwrite existing files.